 The imaging features of subacute combined degeneration of the cord are described in a separate article.

-Pernicious anaemia increases risk of gastric adenocarcinoma almost seven-fold, and therefore careful review of the stomach is warranted on imaging of it.
+Pernicious anemia increases risk of gastric adenocarcinoma almost seven-fold, and therefore careful review of the stomach is warranted on imaging of it.
 However in absolute terms this equates to an annual incidence rate for development of gastric carcinoma of only 0.27% per person-years 2.

 Treatment and prognosis